Raja Almost Kills Wrestler On Stream, Israel Bombs Yemen and Gaza (Pt. 1)

 No, they won't, bro.

-They won't, they won't have your card info.
+They won't have your card info.

-They always always blocks off your card.
+It always blocks off your card.

 I don't even see your card info.

-So um, it always blocks it off.
+So it always blocks it off.

-Thank you though for that, Demetris.
+Thank you, though, for that, Demetrius.

 You're the man, bro.

-No, your your email will be fine.
+But yeah, bro, no, your email will be fine.

 It'll hide it.

-You broke his you guys should thank Demetrius, man.
+You guys should thank Demetrius, man.

 He's gifting five people in the chat an OSS sub.

-You broke ass niggas can't pay 10 bucks.
+you broke ass niggas can't pay 10 bucks.

 So he got you guys.

-I have a deliberate strategy to control the narrative on what's happening inside Gaza.
+A deliberate strategy to control the narrative on what's happening inside Gaza.

 What happens next?